Last Updated: 21st October 2025

 </script>

-In my next post, I have shared an example explaining how to replace a given string with another string in the URL bar using JavaScript or jQuery.
+In my next post, I have shared an example showing how to replace a given string with another string in the URL bar using JavaScript or jQuery.